 In California, a business or professional practice owned by one or both spouses should be valued to determine the community property interest which is then divided between the spouses upon a divorce.
 Although the business or professional practice does not need to be dissolved, both spouse should have their interests established in order to avoid future complications.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing support, support termination, and support modifications.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 The family business or professional practice may be community property that needs to be divided when spouses get divorced.

 Community or Separate Property

 The first step is to determine when the family business or professional practice was started.
 If it was created during the marriage it will be characterized as community property.
-However, if one spouse used their own separate funds, it may be classified as separate property.
+However, if one spouse used their own separate funds, it may be characterized as separate property.
 If the family business was created before the marriage is will be characterized as separate property, but the other spouse may still have an interest for the increase in value gained by the business during the marriage.
 This increase in value will be classified as community property which is divided by the spouses upon divorce.